 If charges are filed against you, you may receive bail, which is the ability to provide a certain amount of money to the court in order to ensure that you show up later for any necessary court hearings.
 In other cases, you may be released on your own recognizance, which means that the court will trust that you will appear for any scheduled court dates required.

 The law in the state of California is clear.
-You are only allowed to be held without charges for a total of 48 hours or less..
-Our office does not practice criminal defense, but we can refer you to a criminal defense attorney.
-If your civil rights were violated, what happens in the criminal defense case can affect your civil rights claim so it is important not to make any decisions without the advice of an Attorney.
+You are only allowed to be held without charges for a total of 48 hours or less.
+Our office does not practice criminal defense, but we can help you if your civil rights have been violated and refer your matter to a trusted criminal defense lawyer.
+If your civil rights were violated, what happens in the criminal defense case can affect your civil rights claim so it is important not to make any decisions without the advice of an attorney.
 You can contact an experienced attorney at V. James DeSimone Law at 310-693-5561 to have strong legal representation if your rights have been violated.

 Attorney V. James DeSimone is a 35+ year experienced civil rights & employment lawyer in Southern California.
 Jim is a Super Lawyer, Rated “Superb” by Avvo, and is a US News & World Report Best Law Firm in California.